albertaw/reading-list/README.md

 - Numerical Methods using Matlab
 - A Survey of Modern Algebra
 - The Cryptographic Mathematics of Enigma
-- The Little Schemer
 - The Little Prover
-- The Seasoned Schemer
 - The Reasoned Schemer
 - Black Hat Python